Davis Schneider, Vladimir Guerrero Jr. immediately makes Blake Snell pay in Game 5

 The Toronto Blue Jays wasted no time going after Blake Snell in Game 5 of the World Series.
-In the first two pitches to be exact against the Los Angeles Dodgers starter.
-Davis Schneider and Vladimir Guerrero Jr. made WS history in the process.
+In the first two pitches against the Los Angeles Dodgers starter, to be exact and Davis Schneider and Vladimir Guerrero Jr. made WS history in the process.

-Schneider stepped to the plate hearing the sounds of “TV Off” over the loud speakers from Grammy winning rapper Kendrick Lamar.
-He also entered the game replacing lead-off hitter George Springer amid his injury.
-Schneider immediately attempted to force Dodger fans to consider turning their TV off after watching this unfold:
+Schneider stepped to the plate, hearing the sounds of “TV Off” over the loudspeakers from Grammy-winning rapper Kendrick Lamar.
+Leading off the game in place of George Springer amid his injury, Schneider immediately attempted to force Dodger fans to consider turning their TV off after watching this unfold.

 DAVIS SCHNEIDER LEADS OFF GAME 5 WITH A HOMER ON THE FIRST PITCH 💥pic.twitter.com/2JGXqfI3E8